Menu

 Businesses & Employers

-Businesses and employers that are covered by privacy laws must keep your personal information only as long as necessary based on the purpose the information was collected for.
-They must protect your personal information against loss, theft, unauthorized access, disclosure, use or modification by using appropriate security safeguards.
-This should include physical measures such as locked filing cabinets, organizational methods such as security clearance for access to information and technological measures such as the use of passwords and encryption.
+All businesses and those employers covered by privacy laws must keep your personal information only as long as necessary.
+They must also protect your personal information against improper access or use.
+This should include physical measures such as locks, organizational methods such as security clearance and technological measures such as passwords and encryption.

 Use or Disclosure of Personal Information